turicas/droiduino/README.markdown

     cp -r /path/to/this/repository/django/myproject .

+#### Running the tests

+You can run the Web application tests with these commands:

+    cd django/myproject
+    ./manage.py test

 #### Running the Web application

 To run this Web application you need a Web server that supports WSGI.
 I'm using